Early Childhood Learning Conference

 Who are YOU?
-How YOUR identity matter in the early childhood classroom.
+How YOUR identity matters in the early childhood classroom.

 Funded in part by grants from the D-B Trust and the Community Foundation for Greater Buffalo.
 Participants will earn 8.5 hours of Professional Development.

 Keynote Speaker: Dr. Derrick Gay

-Internationally recognized consultant on issues of diversity, inclusion and global citizenship
+Internationally renowned educational consultant on issues of diversity, inclusion and global citizenship

 Learn more at www.derrickgay.com.